 LEGO Death Star Frugal Shortcuts

 Nothing like a Midwest cold snap to reaffirm your love of plastic bricks, right??
 Well, to be honest, we got about 75% of this monster completed before we ran out of vital pieces.
-As Darth Vader said at the end of Episode 3, “NOOOOO!!!”
+As Darth Vader said at the end of Episode 3, (or as I said at the end of The Last Jedi) “NOOOOO!!!”

 What’s a loving father and mother to do?
 We both scoured eBay and Facebook markets for spare parts, of course!
 Eventually, I stumbled upon a five-pound collection of a mish-mash of Star Wars kit pieces.
 Buy it Now cost? $30.
 Granted, shipping was $20.
 Still, for $50, we were able to finish this project 99.7% to specifications (if you are color blind).